nspcc-dev/neo-go/docs/compiler.md

 By default, the filename will be the name of your .go file with the .nef extension, the file will be located in the same directory with your Go contract.
+Along with the compiled contract and if the contract configuration file `contract.yml` exist, the following files will be generated:
+* smart-contract manifest file (`contract.manifest.json`) that is needed to deploy the contract to the network
+* bindings configuration file (`contract.bindings.yml`) that is needed to generate code-based or RPC contract bindings
+All of them will be located in the same directory with your Go contract.

 If you want another location for your compiled contract:

 ```